gixmwaki/survey-form/README.md

 survey-form

-To view the form copy and paste this link  https://codepen.io/njima/full/YzYrxXo
+To view the form copy and paste or click this link  https://codepen.io/njima/full/YzYrxXo